cxw42/git-find/README.md

     Sequence: separates items to be evaluated separately.
 The return value is that of the last item in the sequence.

-## Refs
+## Revs

 By default, git-find searches the current index (cache).
 This is the same as the default for git-ls-files(1).
-You can specify one or more refs to search using any of the forms described in [gitrevisions(7)](https://git-scm.com/docs/gitrevisions).
+You can specify one or more revs to search using any of the forms described in [gitrevisions(7)](https://git-scm.com/docs/gitrevisions).

 You can specify the special value `]]` (a double right bracket) to search the working tree that is currently checked out.
 (Mnemonic: search _right_ here.)
-If you have an actual ref called "\]\]", git-find won't be able to help you.
+If you have an actual rev called "\]\]", git-find won't be able to help you.
 Sorry!

     TODO?
-You can specify multiple ranges of refs separated by C<-o> (or its equivalent forms given in L</Operators>) or C<,>.
-Comma is treated as equivalent to C<-o> when separating refs.
+You can specify multiple ranges of revs separated by C<-o> (or its equivalent forms given in L</Operators>) or C<,>.
+Comma is treated as equivalent to C<-o> when separating revs.

 ## Expression